ferrous-systems/rust-training/training-slides/src/embedded-async.md

 ## `async` executors

-- This is essentially the scheduler of your system, which polls all `async` tasks.
+- This is the scheduler of your system, which polls all `async` tasks.
-- Possible implementation: Executor has task queue with a static size and always polls all active tasks
+- Simplified mental model: Executor manages task queue with a static size and always polls all active tasks.
-- If there is nothing to do, the executor might put the system to sleep.
+- If there is nothing to do, the executor might put the system to sleep to save power.
 This is one of the few spots where the executor is not architecture independent.

 Note: